gradle/gradle/design-docs/incremental-build.md

 ## Story: Compare "one change" and "no change" cases

-- Vary number of inputs and outputs
+- Vary number of inputs
-- Compare no input or output change case with one input or output change case
+- Compare no input change case with one input change case
 - If difference between calculating up-to-date checks is identical or within an order of magnitude, remove this as a variable for now and focus on 'no change' cases.
 - Future stories may address the "ripple" effect of a single input invalidating multiple tasks in a chain.
 - Collect numbers for a report